 They have created a door out of the human waste that has been kept for a demo outside the museum hall.
 It is an experimental product which has nothing else as input except the human waste and glue.
 Their tests prove that there are no bacteria in the solid product and it is completely safe for use.
 They are working on making furniture out of it.
 Well if you can have products made out of elephant waste, why not human waste.

 What I found delightfully amazing in the museum is the fact that all the staff members were not only proud to be working with Sulabh.
-But were also proud of what they have done and what they are trying to achieve.
+But we’re also proud of what they have done and what they are trying to achieve.
 They were all extremely polite and ready to share their knowledge and talk about it.
 They were talking as if the owners and treating the visitors like guests.
 Unlike most professionally managed places where most people are trying just to do their jobs and refuse to look beyond the precise job description.

 Each and every member of the organization was a delight to interact with.
 They were absolutely courteous in their conduct.
 Very open to listening to ideas and sharing their thought processes.
 At the cost of being biased, I got a feel of being at an absolutely Indian organization.
 Which has not yet been spoilt by the processes and mechanizations of the western or the modern world?
-Hats off for creating and maintaining such a culture right in the middle of the hustle bustle of a busy metropolis…
+Hats off to creating and maintaining such a culture right in the middle of the hustle bustle of a busy metropolis…

 For more information on this Sulabh Museum of Toilets and this 20,000 strong organization which has set records in constructing toilets and maintaining them across the world, do visit their website.
 I can assure you that you will find some amazing information about sanitation.
 And you would want to get up and do something about it.